udayteki/AI-Model-Testing-UI/docs/multiple-vectorstores.md

-`VectorStoreRouterAgent` construct an agent that routes between vector stores.
+`VectorStoreRouterAgent` construct an agent that routes between multiple vectorstores.

 <br>